moorepants/dissertation/_sources/physicalparameters.txt

 These eleven different parameter sets can be used with, but are not limited to, the benchmark bicycle model.
 The accuracy of all the measurements are presented.
-The accuracies are based on error propagation theory with correlations taken into account.
+The accuracies are based measurement inaccuracies and the proper use of error propagation theory with correlations taken into account.

 .. _secParameters: